aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

        $ pulp-admin <pulp admin arguments>

-The ``pulp-publish-docker`` utility is an initial prototype to automate pushing docker images to the Pulp registry.
-It is based on the pulp-admin client.
+The ``pulp-publish-docker`` utility is an initial prototype that automates the task of pushing docker images to the Pulp registry.
+It is based on the ``pulp-admin`` client.

 **Setup**